-Getting better 2006 Chevy Silverado 1500 insurance coverage pricing is surprisingly easy.
+Getting a better price of 2006 Chevy Silverado 1500 insurance coverage pricing is surprisingly easy.
 You just have to spend a few minutes to compare quotes online from several insurance companies.
-This can be done using a couple different methods.
+This can be done using a couple of different methods.

-The easiest and least time consuming way consumers can make multiple comparisons is a comparison rater form click here to open form in new window.
-This form prevents you from having to do separate quotation requests to each individual insurance coverage company.
+The easiest and least time-consuming way consumers can make multiple comparisons is a comparison rater form.
+Click here to open form.
+This form prevents you from having to make separate quotation requests for each individual insurance coverage company.
 One quote request will get you price quotes from all major companies.
 It’s the fastest way to compare.

 An important part of buying insurance is that you know the factors that come into play when calculating your insurance rates.
 Understanding what impacts premium levels allows you to make educated decisions that could result in big savings.

-- The more you drive the more you pay – The higher the mileage driven in a year’s time the higher your rate.
+- The more you drive, the more you pay – The higher the mileage driven in a year’s time the higher your rate.
 The majority of insurers price each vehicle’s coverage based on how the vehicle is used.
 Cars and trucks used primarily for pleasure use qualify for better rates as compared to vehicles used primarily for driving to work.
-Double check that your insurance declarations sheet shows the correct usage for each vehicle.
-If your policy improperly rates your Silverado 1500 may be costing you.
+Double check that your insurance declaration sheet shows the correct usage for each vehicle.
+If your policy is improperly rated, your Silverado 1500 may be cost you.

-- How your age affects price – Teen drivers tend to be careless and easily distracted when driving so they pay higher insurance rates.
-Adding a teen driver onto your insurance can be quite pricey.
+- How your age affects prices – Teen drivers tend to be careless and easily distracted when driving, so they pay higher insurance rates.
+Adding a teen driver to your insurance can be quite pricey.
 More mature drivers are more cautious drivers, file fewer claims and get fewer tickets.

 - A clean driving record saves money – Your driving citation history impacts your car insurance rates tremendously.
 Just one speeding ticket can boost insurance rates by twenty percent.
 Careful drivers tend to pay less for car insurance than their less careful counterparts.
-Drivers who have dangerous citations such as reckless driving, hit and run or driving under the influence may need to submit a SR-22 or proof of financial responsibility with their state DMV in order to prevent a license revocation.
+Drivers who have dangerous citations such as reckless driving, hit-and-run or driving under the influence may need to submit a SR-22 or proof of financial responsibility to their state DMV in order to prevent a license revocation.